Medical Services –Pain Management

 Transforaminal Steroid Injection

-This treatment is done to reduce inflammation and pain that may be caused by an irritated spinal nerve root.
+This treatment is done to reduce inflammation and pain that an irritated spinal nerve root may cause.
 It may also reduce tingling and numbness.
 A long-acting steroid is injected into the neural foramen and targets the nerve root in question.
 The neural foramen is an opening at the side of the spine where nerve roots exist.

 The steroid will start working in about 3-5 days and can be effective for several months.
 Side effects are few – the most common is pain at the injection site.